 For the more familiar kinds of financial debts, the interest rate and any rules for adjusting it are set at the time of loan origination.
 Moreover, financial debts are unitary in the sense that each loan is a single point transaction with a single interest rate formula.
 For example, the interest rate formula for the most common kind of credit card balance is the same for every purchase.
 Technical debt isn’t unitary.
 Each kind of technical debt and each manifestation of that kind of technical debt is, in effect, a separate loan that can carry its own independently variable MICs.

 The cost of carrying technical debt can vary with time.
 It can vary for a given class of technical debt, or it can vary instance-by-instance.
-Costs depend on the nature of the work undertaken on the assets that carry the debt.
-This fact is a source of flexibility useful for planning technical debt management programs, which can exploit it to set priorities for debt retirement and debt prevention efforts.
-That flexibility implies, for instance, that planning technical debt retirement programs to satisfy the urge to retire all instances of a given class of technical debt might not be sensible.
+Costs depend on the nature of the work underway on the assets that carry the debt.
+This fact is a source of flexibility useful for planning technical debt management programs.
+To manage resources, planners can exploit this flexibility to set priorities for enterprise efforts.
+For example, planning technical debt retirement programs to retire all instances of a given class of technical debt might not be the best choice.

 When making technical debt management decisions, respect the constraints that technical debt imposes.
 Exploit the flexibility that technical debt provides.